Pinoy Big Brother: Reunion specials

 On June 4, 2006, a night after the finale of the Teen Edition, a live musical special called Pinoy Big Brother: the Big Reunion was held at the Aliw Theater in the CCP Grounds, Manila, with all the housemates for the first season, the Celebrity Edition, and the Teen Edition gathered in one spot.
 The show showcased and celebrated the success of the show, especially its greatest moments and accomplishments.
 This was done to cap off the show's first year on the air.

 Two succeeding Big Reunions were held.
 The first was on June 9, 2008, wherein the housemates of the second Teen Edition, special housemates, and their Guardians took part.
 The second was on February 14, 2010, this time involving the Double Up housemates.
 Unlike the first Big Reunion, the gatherings only involved the housemates of each of the two seasons mentioned.

 On June 27, 2010, another reunion special called High Five: The Big Five Years of Pinoy Big Brother gathered the Pinoy Big Brother: Teen Clash 2010 Big Six together with several notable housemates from editions past, many from the final group of their season, celebrate the memorable moments from the less than five years of the franchise.

-Future seasons

-In April 2025, while Celebrity Collab Edition season's airing is still ongoing, ABS-CBN announced its global auditions for its new season through its Star Hunt Global Auditions.
-The auditions are opened for 13 years to 35 years old coming from Europe, Middle East, Canada and the United States.